jccuevas/cpp-docs.es-es/docs/standard-library/back-insert-iterator-class.md

 ### <a name="parameters"></a>Parámetros

-`val` El valor que se va a insertar en el contenedor.
+*Val* el valor que se va a insertar en el contenedor.

 ### <a name="return-value"></a>Valor devuelto